Xycloo/soroban-paulette-smart-contract/README.md

 ```

 ## Initialization
-This step is really just about one thing: setting in the contract's data the params taht the contract needs to start working:
+This step is really just about one thing: setting in the contract's data the params that the contract needs to start working:
 - the admin
 - what token to use as currency (usdc for instance)
 - how much taxes users have to pay in terms of the contract's currency (taxes in usdc for instance).